 Use a template with built-in related posts

-The following templates use a built-in algorithm to display related posts automatically at the bottom of each blog post:
+These template families use a built-in algorithm to display related posts automatically at the bottom of each blog post:

 To disable or re-enable related posts, open the Blog Page’s settings and check or uncheck Enable Related Items in the Advanced tab.